 Personal: Ricketts is the youngest of four children in her family.
-Her brother, Richard, played football at Air Force, while her sister, Stephanie, was an All-America softball player at Hawaii.
-Another sister, Samantha, was an All-America softball player at Oklahoma and now serves as the head softball coach at Mississippi State.
-In 2017, Ricketts married her husband, Sean, in San Jose, California.
-Sean is a military veteran from American Samoa.
-They have a daughter named Elizabeth.
-Ricketts lists her pitching coach, Kenny Gardner, as a person who has made a difference in her life.
-As a child, she also participated in basketball, volleyball, and the Asian Pacific Islander Student Union.
-In 2024, Ricketts completed her first season as an assistant softball coach at Mid-America Christian University, piloting the Evangels to a 37-17 record and an appearance in the NAIA National Tournament.
-She enjoys being outdoors with her daughter and felt starstruck when attending a pitching lesson with Monica Abbott.
-Ricketts wears the No. 49 because she is a fan of the San Francisco 49ers.
+Her brother, Richard, played football at Air Force, while her sisters, Stephanie and Samantha, were standout softball players—Stephanie earned All-America honors at Hawaii, and Samantha was an All-America at Oklahoma and is now the head softball coach at Mississippi State.
+She married her husband, Sean, a military veteran from American Samoa, in 2017 in San Jose, California, and they have a daughter named Elizabeth.
+Ricketts lists her pitching coach, Kenny Gardner, as a person who has made a significant impact on her life.
+As a child, she participated in basketball, volleyball, swimming, and was active in the Asian Pacific Islander Student Union.
+She completed her first season as an assistant softball coach at the University of the Pacific in 2025 and previously served as an assistant coach at Mid-America Christian University in 2024, where she helped lead the Evangels to a 37-17 record and an NAIA National Tournament appearance.
+Ricketts enjoys spending time outdoors with her daughter and considers being at a pitching lesson with Monica Abbott a moment when she felt starstruck.
+Her proudest accomplishments include being a mom and continuing her professional softball career.
+In her free time, she enjoys visiting farmers markets, attending seasonal festivals, checking out food trucks, and playing basketball.

 2024 AUX Season: Ricketts secured 856 leaderboard points while making her Athletes Unlimited Pro Softball debut.
 She collected 700 win points and 156 stat points.
 She did not record a decision in six appearances in the circle, including four starts.
 Ricketts registered 11 strikeouts over 20.1 innings.
 She threw a season-high 5.1 innings in the season finale against Team Mazon, allowing one earned run on five strikeouts with two strikeouts.
 Ricketts notched a season-best three strikeouts against Team Alo on June 19 over 4.0 innings and also threw 4.0 innings on June 23 against Team Alo.